Call 0207 504 1300 now to challenge and defend a Winding up Petition

 Defending a Petition

-There are several ways to quickly defeat a Winding-up Petition, but 2 are particularly ingenious.
+There are several ways to quickly defeat a Winding-up Petition, but two are particularly ingenious.
 Firstly, the director of an insolvent company can overcome a Winding up Petition by applying for a court injunction.
 The serving of a Winding-up Petition for a disputed debt is an abuse of the court process.
 The petition will be deemed invalid if you demonstrate how the debt is disputed.
 And you won't have to prove the company's solvency.

 Alternative Dispute Resolutions